Lindsay Uittenbogaard founded Mirror Mirror in 2016.

 Leaders and Managers have a tough job (I have written about this in my blog).
 Teams are not naturally aligned, harmonious units.
 Most team leaders try to keep on top of things by having conversations with people one-on-one or in groups, but when things speed up, diverge and change, it’s hard to keep everyone properly in the loop, and the confusion and disconnects that occur are not necessarily a reflection on the Team Leader.
-My tip would be to focus on anchoring on the truth – be clear about what is happening and how it is being interpreted – and give them space to come to their own interpretations and provide you with feedback.
-Let people know what to expect and have the difficult but meaningful conversations that get to the heart of learning about what can go better.
+My tip would be to spend time understanding what the views of your team are, and why.
+That way you’ll know how to engage with them.
 Ask questions upwards, keep the dialogue going, don’t struggle on defiantly with a wall around you.

 Mirror Mirror concentrates on teams in transition.
 Is there an ideal point in time at which leaders could take advantage of Mirror Mirror?

 It’s a mantra these days that change is constant.
 In principle, anytime is a good time for leaders to help prepare their teams for the next step.
 But some times are better than others.
 New leaders and team members can compress their onboarding time significantly with Mirror Mirror – that’s a good time.
 Pressure to get different results – that’s a good time.
 A stale team in need of a jumpstart – that’s a good time.